v8/v8.dev/src/docs/ide-setup.md

 ---
-title: 'GUI and IDE access'
+title: 'GUI and IDE setup'
 ---
 The V8 source code can be browsed online with [Chromium Codesearch](https://cs.chromium.org/chromium/src/v8/).